What Makes Large Hydraulic/Bifold Doors Work?

 THINGS TO CONSIDER WHEN PREPARING YOUR BUILDING FOR A HYDRAULIC/BIFOLD DOOR

-The building could be considered to be “acceptably designed” if the designer is told the correct loads that are going to be put on the building (dead load, torsion, eccentric loading, etc.) and they have designed the building to resist all of those loads.
+The building could be considered to be “acceptably designed” if the designer is told the correct loads that are going to be put on the building and they have designed the building to withstand these loads.
 A “better design” would consider the desires of the customer.
-For example, if the customer were going to have an interior finish, you want the braces designed so that they did not extend beyond the inside face of the column.
+For example, if the customer were going to have an interior finish, you want the braces designed so that they do not extend beyond the inside face of the column.

 Existing buildings can be a bigger problem.
-They were probably not designed for whatever you want to do or add to your building.
-The original designer or building company may not be willing to help.
-It is important to either have a qualified engineer or the original designer or building company design the modification using the correct loads and eccentricity information.
-All of the “recommendations” that Schweiss has on their spec sheets are good basic common sense recommendations that go a long way toward making the building right.
-The final responsibility lies with the building owner of an existing building.
-If they get a qualified engineer or the original engineer or building company to help them, then they can take that responsibility.
-The qualified engineer or original engineer or building company can look at Schweiss’ recommendations and decide what is really required.
+They may not have been designed for the intentions you have for it, or the original designer or building company may not be willing to help.
+It is important to either have a qualified engineer or the original designer design the modification using the correct loads and eccentricity information.
+All of the “recommendations” that Schweiss has on their spec sheets are recommendations that go a long way toward making the building appropriately.

 The hydraulic cylinders exert rotating force to the building door side columns as the door is being operated… See Below